-- Ensuring that a full financial report is delivered to the Governing Body twice yearly in the Autumn term and following the end of the financial year. - Ensuring that a brief report is delivered to the Governing Body at least once every term. - Maintaining a Charging and Remissions Policy. - Maintaining a Lettings Policy. - Writing off or making provision for a bad debt subject to paragraphs 2.1.8 and 2.1.9 of the Financial Management Scheme. - Maintaining a Tendering Policy. - Making decisions on the level of buy back of Support Services, whether from SCC or an external provider, following consultation with the Chairperson of each Governor's Committee. - Agree costings where possible for the 3 Year School Development Plan based on anticipated funding and income.
+- Ensuring that a full financial report is delivered to the Governing Body twice yearly in the Autumn term and following the end of the financial year. - Ensuring that a brief report is delivered to the Governing Body at least once every term. - Maintaining a Charging and Remissions Policy. - Maintaining a Lettings Policy. - Writing off or making provision for a bad debt subject to paragraphs 2.1.8 and 2.1.9 of the Financial Management Scheme. - Maintaining a Tendering Policy. - Making decisions on the level of buy back of Support Services, whether from SCC or an external provider, following consultation with the Chairperson of each Governor's Committee. - Agree costings for the 3 Year School Development Plan.